tgriesser/react-conditional/README.md

 Starts the "showIf" chain, accepting a `conditional` which may be either an array, string, or function.
 If it's an array, the conditional passes if all elements in the array pass.
 If it's a string it's assumed to be a method on the current object which returns a boolean.
 By default, the `rendering` method is called when the chain passes.
+If the render chain does not pass, an empty div is rendered by default.

 ```js
 var Demo = React.createClass({